hkolstee/bachelor-project/README.md

     path('webapp/', include('webapp.urls', namespace='webapp')),

-Then finally:
+3. To install the package, use pip:

+python -m pip install --user gen_representation-0.1.tar.gz

+With luck, your Django project should now work correctly again.
+Run the server again to confirm this.

-3. Run ``python manage.py migrate`` to create the webapp models.
+4. Run ``python manage.py migrate`` in the appPackage directory to create the webapp models.

-4. Visit http://127.0.0.1:8000/webapp/ to use the application.
+5. Visit http://127.0.0.1:8000/webapp/ to use the application.

+To uninstall the package, use pip:

+python -m pip uninstall django-polls